JoseyKinnaman/week2cr/README.md

 ## Known Bugs

-Age submits to a dead end.
+Age input submits to a dead end.

 ## Support and contact details